Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 • You may be surprised by the wild “crab-eating Macaque” Cave Monkeys who love to wander along the stairs.

-• Avoid visiting Batu Caves during the Thaipusam festivals if you are afraid of crowds.
+• Avoid visiting Batu Caves during the Thaipusam festivals if you fear crowds.

 • You will encounter hundreds of thousands of believers who will throng to the Cave.